Didier Drogba: 2008–09

 Drogba suffered a string of injuries early on in the 2008–09 season and struggled to regain fitness, missing games from August to November due to knee problems.
 He scored his first goal of the season in mid-November but there was little reason to celebrate: he incurred disciplinary action and a three-match ban for throwing a coin back into the stands and Chelsea suffered a League Cup defeat against Burnley.
 Drogba scored his second goal of the season in a 2–1 victory against CFR Cluj in the UEFA Champions League, while his first Premier League goal of the season came in a 2–0 win against West Bromwich Albion in late December 2008.
 Having missed many games through injury and suspension, Drogba had lost his first team place and manager Scolari favoured playing Nicolas Anelka as a lone striker rather than pairing the two.
-However, he resolved to regain his position in the squad.
+But he resolved to regain his position in the squad.

-Upon the temporary appointment of Guus Hiddink in early February following the sacking of Scolari, Drogba enjoyed a rejuvenation of sorts, returning to his goal-scoring form with four goals in five games after the new manager took over.
-His revival in form saw him net twice against Bolton Wanderers, and four times in four Champions League matches, one in each leg of the last sixteen and quarter-final of the competition against Juventus and Liverpool respectively, with these goals ensuring Chelsea's passage into the semi-finals.
+Upon the temporary appointment of Guus Hiddink in early February, Drogba enjoyed a rejuvenation of sorts, returning to his goal-scoring form with four goals in five games.
+His revival in form saw him net twice against Bolton Wanderers, and four times in four Champions League matches, one in each leg of the last 16 and quarter-final of the competition against Juventus and Liverpool respectively, with these goals ensuring Chelsea's passage into the semi-finals.
 Just four days after his Champions League games, Drogba scored a late goal in the FA Cup semi-final match against Arsenal after Frank Lampard's pass found Drogba and he carefully rounded Arsenal goalkeeper Łukasz Fabiański before passing the ball into Arsenal's empty net.
 Drogba also caused controversy after Chelsea's Champions League semi-final defeat at the hands of Barcelona.
-Feeling that many decisions had gone against Chelsea, substituted Drogba confronted referee Tom Henning Øvrebø after the final whistle.
-He received a yellow card in the process and was recorded shouting "It's a fucking disgrace" into a live television camera.
-On 17 June 2009, UEFA subsequently handed him a six-game European ban with the final two games suspended.
-The ban then was reduced by one match after an appeal by Chelsea.
+Feeling that many decisions had gone against Chelsea, Drogba confronted referee Tom Henning Øvrebø after the final whistle.
+He received a yellow card and was recorded shouting "It's a fucking disgrace" into a live television camera.
+On 17 June 2009, UEFA handed him a six-game European ban with the final two games suspended.
+The ban was reduced by one match after Chelsea appealed.
 In the 2009 FA Cup Final, Drogba scored Chelsea's first and equalising goal as they went on to win 2–1.
 This was his sixth goal in a major cup final in England.
-Although Drogba had previously expressed his desire to switch clubs, he decided to remain with the Blues under new coach Carlo Ancelotti and signed a new contract.
+Drogba had previously expressed his desire to switch clubs, but decided to remain with the Blues under new coach Carlo Ancelotti and signed a new contract.